When will I know whether the program will be in-person or virtual?

 Are there any financial aid available to help with the cost of the program?

 Financial assistance is available to families with need.
 To receive aid, parents or guardians must provide proof of financial need.
-We only accept IRS Tax Returns for 2019 as proof of financial need.
-To apply for financial aid, applicants should check off that they wish to be considered for financial aid on the application form and then email the documents to firstname.lastname@example.org.
-Make sure any confidential information is redacted on the documents sent.
+We primarily accept IRS Tax Returns for 2020 as proof of financial need.
+To apply for financial aid, applicants should check off that they wish to be considered for financial aid on the application form and then upload their documents on the application.
+Make sure any confidential information is redacted on the documents sent!

 What is the payment policy?